 VICE PRESIDENT AL GORE: The essence of the injustice is starkly simple: unarmed, innocent people in their homeland have been killed and imprisoned and mistreated.
 It is an abuse of human rights.

 AMY GOODMAN: Despite these words, in October 1995, when Suharto came to the White House, he was greeted by President Clinton; Vice President Gore; Secretary of State Warren Christopher; Ron Brown, the Secretary of Commerce; Mickey Kantor, the special trade representative at the time; and General John Shalikashvili, chair of the Joint Chiefs of Staff.
 Clinton offered to sell Suharto $200 million of F-16 fighter planes.
 A senior official told the New York Times, “Suharto, he’s our kind of guy.”
-After the Nobel Peace Prize announcement, José Ramos-Horta commented on the military sales.

-AMY GOODMAN: While the Riady money may have bought White House access and some favors, U.S. policy toward Jakarta has been far more influenced by U.S. firms.
+While the Riady money may have bought White House access and some favors, U.S. policy toward Jakarta has been far more influenced by U.S. firms.
 Hundreds of multinationals have close links with Suharto.
 Among them are some two dozen firms, including Morgan Stanley, Merrill Lynch, Motorola, Hughes Aircraft, that are actually formal business partners with the Suharto family.
 Suharto has opened up Indonesia’s oil and gas reserves to exploitation on favorable terms to firms like Texaco and Mobil, while letting out East Timor’s stolen offshore oil to Caltex and Phillips Petroleum.
 Freeport-McMoRan, with Henry Kissinger on its board, uses Indonesian troops to protect its gold mines in West Papua, Indonesia, and to repress indigenous Amungme people protesting spoilation of their lands.

 The regime’s other great resource is a vast supply of repressed labor.
 Independent unions are banned, and organizers disappeared and tortured.
 Last July, after an anti-Suharto riot shook Jakarta, the army launched a major crackdown, aiming to intimidate and kill the growing pro-democracy movement.
 Labor activist Muchtar Pakpahan was jailed and accused of subversion.
-He faces a possible death penalty in a trial due to start this month.

 This labor climate attracts companies like Nike and Reebok, which now do roughly a third of their sneaker production in Indonesia.
 Both firms are highly image-conscious.
 Reebok even gives human rights awards.
 Their next award ceremony is tomorrow.
 In 1992, they gave one to Fernando de Araújo, a young Timorese man jailed because he protested the Dili massacre.
 Present on the stage was Paul Fireman, Reebok’s CEO, who the year before had made more than $30 million—more than all of Indonesia’s sneaker-making workforce combined.
 Because Fernando was in jail, the Reebok Human Rights Foundation asked Allan Nairn and I if we would come to the award ceremony and describe the massacre that he was protesting.
 I described the massacre, and then Allan described who supports the military that committed it.